C Container Collection (CCC)

 Sort the container.

-void * CCC_doubly_linked_list_insert_sorted (CCC_Doubly_linked_list *doubly_linked_list, CCC_Doubly_linked_list_node *type_intruder)
+void * CCC_doubly_linked_list_insert_sorted (CCC_Doubly_linked_list *doubly_linked_list, CCC_Doubly_linked_list_node *type_intruder, CCC_Order order, CCC_Comparator const *comparator, CCC_Allocator const *allocator)

 Inserts type_intruder in sorted position according to the non-decreasing order of the list determined by the user provided comparison function.
 O(1).

-CCC_Tribool CCC_doubly_linked_list_is_sorted (CCC_Doubly_linked_list const *doubly_linked_list)
+CCC_Tribool CCC_doubly_linked_list_is_sorted (CCC_Doubly_linked_list const *doubly_linked_list, CCC_Order order, CCC_Comparator const *comparator)

 Returns true if the list is sorted in non-decreasing order according to the user provided comparison function.